SUMMER SAVINGS

 Running a business

-The end of the year is always busy: Prepping for the holidays, making time for family, and planning for the new year take both time and commitment.
-As a small business owner, you have an even longer list of things to think about at the end of the year, such as income statements, taxes, and employee incentives.
+The end of the year is always busy with holidays, family time, and planning for the new year.
+As a small business owner, you also need to tackle tasks like income statements, taxes, and employee incentives.

 An accounting year-end checklist.